MrOutput/me/README.md

 ## Back in the Day...

 Looking back, being grounded wasn't such a bad thing.
-Programming for the web has been a passionof mine ever since picking up a Microsoft Front Page 2002 book.
+Programming for the web has been a passion of mine ever since picking up a Microsoft Front Page 2002 book.

 I hope to work with a fun, energetic, passionate team of developers and project managers.